AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 3. Unlock your PC.
 4. Launch MS Paint.
 5. Paste the screenshot by pressing `Ctrl`+`V`.
-6. Take a screenshot of the UWPSpy window's tree-view with `Win`+`Shift`+`S`.
-7. Click the Snipping Tool notification to launch Snipping Tool.
-8. Use the text extraction (OCR) program such as Snipping Tool's text extraction feature or PowerToys' Text Extractor module.
+6. Use the text extraction (OCR) method such as Snipping Tool's text extraction feature or PowerToys' Text Extractor module.
-9. Copy all texts.
+7. Copy all texts.
-10. Paste the texts into Notepad.
+8. Paste the texts into Notepad.
 Since the OCR is not perfect, make sure to manually correct the spellings of target elements.

 Once you got those target elements:
 1. [Fork a Styler mod](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md).